 As content and interactivity changes each year, we recommend and encourage retakes.
 Program participants should have basic D2L skills before participating in the program.
 More information regarding D2L can be found on D2L Services' website.
 On campus, face-to-face support throughout the session is available.

-If you would like to learn more or have any questions about the Online Faculty Development Program, please feel free to contact the Office of Distance Education atDistanceEd@wcupa.edu
+If you would like to learn more or have any questions about the Online Faculty Development Program, please feel free to contact the Distance Education atDistanceEd@wcupa.edu

-Faculty in need of recertification are contacted by the Office of Distance Education.
+Faculty in need of recertification are contacted by the Distance Education.

 To help you fit training into your busy schedule, Distance Education offers online